Renaissance World Tour setlist: This is what Beyoncé will play at Levi's Stadium show

 SANTA CLARA, Calif.
-(KGO) -- We are warning you now if you don't want to know the songs Beyoncé will be performing at her Levi's Stadium show, don't scroll any further.
+(KGO) -- We are warning you now if you don't want to know the setlist Beyoncé will be performing during her Renaissance World Tour at her Levi's Stadium show, don't scroll any further.

+To prepare you for the summer renaissance, ABC7 will have a live "Bey in the Bay" takeover show Wednesday starting at 5:30 p.m.
+You can watch in the video player above, on the ABC7 News app, or by downloading the ABC7 Bay Area App to watch on Roku, Amazon Fire, Apple and Google TV.

-However, if you're searching and hoping she will sing your favorite song, we've got you covered.
+However, if you're searching and hoping she will sing your favorite song, we have you covered.

-RELATED: Beyoncé's Renaissance World Tour at Levi's Stadium: Everything you need to know before you go
+RELATED: From what to bring to where to park: Everything to know about Beyoncé at Levi's

 The 32-time Grammy Award-winning singer will be performing at Levi's Stadium, at 4900 Marie P. DeBartolo Way in Santa Clara, on Aug.
 30.